Article · Streaming Gear

 Conclusion

 CoryxKenshin has confirmed general gear categories through his own old tweets, but not the specific current models that gear-list sites confidently attribute to him.
 If you’re shopping rather than fact-checking, our own streaming gear guides will get you to real, current recommendations.
+And if you’re starting a gaming YouTube channel rather than replicating someone else’s setup, our step-by-step guide covers what to prioritize first.

 Frequently Asked Questions